plumed-nest/plumed-nest/README.md

 ### Optional fields

 **md5**: The MD5 checksum of your zip file.
 In case the md5 sum of the downloaded zip files does not match this one, the build will fail.
-The checksum can be obtained a priori using the command line tool `md5`, or it can be seen in the travis log upon failures.
+The checksum can be obtained a priori using the command line tool `md5`, or it can be seen in the GitHub actions log upon failures.
 Example
 ````
 url: https://github.com/srnas/shape-md/archive/476e47196772e5dc109018bc4c2447c5dc234381.zip
 # optional checksum to avoid stealth updates